 - Can provide financial stability to the remaining beneficiaries once the surviving spouse dies

-Like any financial tool, however, there are also downsides of using a one.
+Like any financial tool, however, there are also downsides of using a marital trust.
 Those downsides include that they:

 - Are irrevocable trusts, meaning once they are established, it’s extremely difficult to dissolve them or change their terms